ProvableHQ/welcome/documentation/leo/02_hello.md

 Let's go through the file syntax of the program we just executed.

 **program.json** is the Leo manifest file that configures our package.
+More complex projects containing multiple programs will have a more detailed manifest file that outline the dependency structure.
 ```json title="program.json"
 {
     "program": "hello.aleo",